pjakiela/IE-in-R/E3-DD1.md

 ### Question 2

-Use the `t.test()` function to calculate the mean and standard error for the other three cells required for difference-in-differences analysis:  the treatment group in the post-treatment period, the control group in the pre-treatment period, and the control gorup in the post-treatment period.
-Export these results to Excel using the `xlsx` functions used above, or type them in manually (I'd recommend the latter in this case).
+Use the `mean()` and `t.test()` functions to calculate the mean and standard error for the other three cells required for difference-in-differences analysis:  the treatment group in the post-treatment period, the control group in the pre-treatment period, and the control gorup in the post-treatment period.
+Export these results to Excel using the `openxlsx` functions used above, or type them in manually (I'd recommend the latter in this case).

 ### Question 3